Fatigue

 • Chemistries, including electrolytes, glucose, calcium, and renal and liver tests

 Creatine kinase (CK) is recommended if muscle pain or weakness is present.
 HIV testing and testing for tuberculosis with purified protein derivative (PPD) placement or interferon-gamma release assays are recommended if the patient has risk factors.
-Chest x-ray is recommended if cough or dyspnea is present.
+Chest radiograph is recommended if cough or dyspnea is present.
 Other testing, such as for infections or immunologic deficiencies, is not recommended unless there are suggestive clinical findings.

 Treatment of Fatigue